 Journal: Neuroimmunomodulation

-Submission Deadline: August 31, 2024
+Extended Submission Deadline: December 15, 2024

 Increasing lines of evidence have shown the gut-brain connection in both physiological and pathophysiological conditions.
 The connection is not simply through neuronal pathways, such as the vagus nerve.
 The community composition of the gut microbiome and the metabolites being produced by microorganisms in the gut can also affect the brain including cognition, mental/psychological functions, and neuroinflammation, which can further modulate progression of neuropsychiatric and neurodegenerative diseases.